 The checklist below itemizes all components of the Digitizing Hidden Collections final application by section.
-Requirements for new information are highlighted in burgundy.
+Requirements for new information are highlighted in burgundy and italicized.
 Details on specific questions, statements, and attachments are covered in the corresponding sections of the application guidelines.
 In addition to completing tasks unique to the final application, applicants are expected to revise components of their initial application based on reviewer feedback.

-Eligibility Questions

-Section 1: Project Summary

-- Answer questions in this section of application form. - Upload representative image for project (.jpeg).

-Section 2: Description of Content

-- Answer questions in this section of application form. - Upload completed list of collections to be digitized, using - □ CLIR's template (.xls or .xlsx). - Upload representative samples of materials to be digitized (.pdf; max 10 pages).
+Eliç gibility Questions Answer questions in this section of application form.
+Sec Answer questions in this section of application form.
+Respond to final proposal adjustments prompt in application form.
+Upload representative image for project (.jpeg).
+Answer questions in this section of application form.
+Upload completed list of collections to be digitized, using CLIR's template (.xls or .xlsx).
+Upload representative samples of materials to be digitized (.pdf; max 10 pages).
+Answer questions in this section of application form.
+Upload rights, ethics, and re-use statement (.pdf; max 4 pages).
+(Optional) Upload 1-3 letter(s) of community support (.pdf).
+Sec Answer questions in this section of application form.
+Upload three letters of scholarly support (.pdf).
+Sec Answer questions in this section of application form. ction 6: Project Design Answer questions in this section of application form.

-Section 3: Rights, Ethics, and Re-Use

-- Answer questions in this section of application form. - Upload rights, ethics, and re-use statement (.pdf; max 4 pages). - (Optional) Upload 1-3 letter(s) of community support (.pdf).

-Section 4: Scholarly and Community Significance

-- Answer questions in this section of application form. - Upload three letters of scholarly support (.pdf).

-Section 5: Project Context and Impact

-Section 6: Project Design

-- Answer questions in this section of application form. - Upload project plan and timeline (.pdf; max 3 pages). - Upload technical plan (.pdf; max 4 pages).

-□ Upload up to three CVs of PIs and/or key personnel (.pdf, .doc, or .docx).

-Section 7: Sustainability

-Upload digital preservation and discoverability plan (.pdf; max 2 pages).

-Section 8: Institutional Capacity

-- Answer questions in this section of application form. - Upload one letter of support from each applicant institution (.pdf).

-Section 9: Funding

-- Answer questions in this section of application form. - □ Upload budget narrative (.pdf). - Upload completed budget detail, using CLIR's template (.xlsm). - □ If applicable, upload subcontracts associated with project (.pdf).

-Section 10: Applicant Information

-- Answer questions in this section of application form. - Upload proof of nonprofit status or equivalent documentation (.pdf). - Upload board/trustee list (.pdf).
+Upload project plan and timeline (.pdf; max 3 pages).
+Upload technical plan (.pdf; max 4 pages).
+Upload up to three CVs of PIs and/or key personnel (.pdf, .doc, or .docx).
+Sed Upload digital preservation and discoverability plan (.pdf; max 2 pages).
+Sec Section 8: Institutional Capacity Answer questions in this section of application form.
+Upload one letter of support from each applicant institution (.pdf).
+Sec Section 9: Funding Answer questions in this section of application form.
+If applicable, respond to rationale for digitization service provider prompt in application form.
+Upload budget narrative (.pdf).
+Upload completed budget detail, using CLIR's template (.xlsm).
+If applicable, upload subcontracts associated with project (.pdf).
+Sec ction 10: Applicant Information Answer questions in this section of application form.
+Upload proof of nonprofit status or equivalent documentation (.pdf).
+Upload board/trustee list (.pdf).